xitop/edzed/docs/utils.rst

 Time intervals with units
 =========================

-Time is measured in seconds, but several edzed classes accept also time spans written as strings with other usual time units, e.g.:
+Time is measured in seconds, but edzed classes accept also time periods written as strings with other usual time units, e.g.:

   | ``'2m'`` = 2 minutes = 120.0 seconds
   | ``'20h15m10'`` = 20 hours + 15 minutes + 10 seconds = 72910.0